awsdocs/aws-cdk-guide/v2/resources.md

 ## Removal policies<a name="resources_removal"></a>

-Resources that maintain persistent data, such as databases and Amazon S3 buckets and even Amazon ECR registries, have a *removal policy* that indicates whether to delete persistent objects when the AWS CDK stack that contains them is destroyed\.
+Resources that maintain persistent data, such as databases, Amazon S3 buckets, and Amazon ECR registries, have a *removal policy*\.
+The removal policy indicates whether to delete persistent objects when the AWS CDK stack that contains them is destroyed\.
 The values specifying the removal policy are available through the `RemovalPolicy` enumeration in the AWS CDK `core` module\.

 **Note**
-Resources besides those that store data persistently may also have a `removalPolicy` that is used for a different purpose\.
+Resources besides those that store data persistently might also have a `removalPolicy` that is used for a different purpose\.
 For example, a Lambda function version uses a `removalPolicy` attribute to determine whether a given version is retained when a new version is deployed\.
 These have different meanings and defaults compared to the removal policy on an Amazon S3 bucket or DynamoDB table\.

 | Value | meaning |